+Yawning, heads down, staring off into space.
+No, this isn’t just teachers in professional development.
 Our students struggle to stay engaged and attentive every single day.
 Sometimes it may feel like we have to do jumping jacks in a clown suit to keep their attention.
 And, even then, they will lose interest quickly.
-Here are 9 FREE ways to engage your students in your lessons.
+Here are 9 FREE engagement strategies to use with students.

 When I was student teaching, my dad bought me a book called “If They’re Laughing, They Might Just Be Listening” and that message has always stuck with me.

-- Include your students’ interests: Another easy way to get students excited about what you are teaching.
+Another easy way to get students excited about what you are teaching.
 One year, I had a student who did not want to participate in anything.
 Literally nothing.
 I found out he liked dirt bikes so I started there.
 I found every book I could about dirt bikes and he started opening up.
 Find out what they like and use it to your advantage!

 Being intentional with quick, easy strategies can be the key to a lesson’s success.
-Deciding what engagement strategies to include ahead of time or simply having a bunch of tricks ready to go in our back pocket is what sets apart the amateur from the expert.
+Deciding what engagement strategies to include ahead of time or simply having a bunch of tricks ready to go in our back pocket is what sets the amateur from the expert.